GFHeader

 Gila Ellen Fortinsky

-Gila has researched her family experience extensively, visiting sites and addresses in Lithuania and recounts the harrowing ordeal and shear determination that propelled her family to survive the brutal years under Nazi occupation, and to emerge, with help of the partisans and the Jewish underground, and begin a new life, first in Europe and finally in Montreal, Canada.
-She has uncovered video interviews, deposition and trial transcripts describing her family’s ordeal and what it took to be the only intact family to survive the liquidation of the Kovno Ghetto by the Nazis.
-Her grandfather was a prominent Zionist leader in Lithuania before the war and testified in Nazi war criminal trials in later years, writing a book on Lithuanian Jews and working as the Montreal correspondent for the Algemeiner Journal.
+Gila has extensively researched her family experience and visited key historical sites including their residences in Lithuania.
+She has uncovered new details about the harrowing ordeal her family lived through and the sheer determination that propelled them to survive the brutal years under Nazi occupation.
+With the help of the partisans and the Jewish underground, they began a new life in Europe and later in Montreal, Canada.
+She has found video interviews, deposition and trial transcripts describing her family’s experience as it shed light on how they would be the only family to survive the Nazis’ liquidation of the Kovno Ghetto intact.
+Her grandfather, a prominent Zionist leader in Lithuania before the war, testified in Nazi war criminal trials, wrote a book on Lithuanian Jewry, and worked as the Montreal correspondent for the Algemeiner Journal.

 ??????????